koajs/koa/docs/koa-vs-express.md

   the entire application, so we thought it would be more appropriate to create a new library.

-## How is Koa different than Connect/Express?
+## How is Koa different from Connect/Express?

 ### Promises-based control flow